Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 1. Log in to GitHub and locate the GitHub Repository.

-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of the page), locate the "Settings" Button on the menu.

-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" section.

 4. Under "Source", click the dropdown called "None", select "Master Branch" and click on "Save".